You give loyalty, you’ll get it back. You give love, you’ll get it back. -Tommy Lasorda

 9. Turn customers into friends

 The next time you see your customer in person, ask them about their lives and talk with them about anything other than your business.
-Strengthening those relationships will pay dividends in the long run.
+Investing in those relationships will pay dividends in the long run.

 These days, it’s not enough just to provide a quality product at a fair price That’s because modern consumers expect those things from every business they frequent.
 As a result, business owners must go above and beyond with excellent customer service if they want to create a loyal customer base.